awsdocs/amazon-rekognition-developer-guide/doc_source/what-is.md

 + **Custom labels**– With Amazon Rekognition Custom Labels, you can identify the objects and scenes in images that are specific to your business needs\.
 For example, you can find your logo in social media posts, identify your products on store shelves, classify machine parts in an assembly line, distinguish healthy and infected plants, or detect animated characters in videos\.
 For more information, see [What is Amazon Rekognition Custom Labels?](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/what-is.html) in the *Amazon Rekognition Custom Labels Developer Guide*\.

 Some of the benefits of using Amazon Rekognition include:
-+ **Integrating powerful image and video recognition into your apps** – Amazon Rekognition removes the complexity of building image recognition capabilities into your applications by making powerful and accurate analysis available with a simple API\.
-You don’t need computer vision or deep learning expertise to take advantage of the reliable image and video analysis in Amazon Rekognition\.
++ **Integrating powerful image and video analysis into your apps** – You don’t need computer vision or deep learning expertise to take advantage of the reliable image and video analysis in Amazon Rekognition\.
 With the API, you can easily and quickly build image and video analysis into any web, mobile, or connected device application\.

 + **Deep learning\-based image and video analysis** – Amazon Rekognition uses deep\-learning technology to accurately analyze images, find and compare faces in images, and detect objects and scenes within your images and videos\.